How ‘dangerous’ is Putin’s Russia?

 As it happens, such an idea would not be completely far-fetched since there are Russians that are extremely concerned about the ascent of the eastern colossus.
 After all, the Middle Kingdom is much more proximate to Russia than to America—to state the obvious.

-Indeed, the Russian national-security commentator Alexander Chramshikinwrote a fascinating, high-profile article a few months back that starkly warned the Kremlin against its pro-China inclinations.
+Indeed, the Russian national-security commentator Alexander Chramshikin wrote a fascinating, high-profile article a few months back that starkly warned the Kremlin against its pro-China inclinations.

 The piece asserted that “too actively cooperating with Peking would lead to long-term problems for Moscow [Слишком активное сотрудничество с Пекином создает Москве долгосрочные проблемы].”